logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 <!-- tab:start -->
 <div id="multiline">

-### `fluent-plugin-concat`
+### How to concatenate multiline logs

-If your original logs span multiple lines, you may find that they are arrive broken up in your Logz.io account.
+If your original logs span multiple lines, you may find that they arrive in your Logz.io account split into several partial logs.
 You can use a Fluentd filter plugin to concatenate multiline logs and avoid having them separated into multiple log documents.

-For a full list of the plugin configurations, see the [GitHub project for `fluent-plugin-concat`](https://github.com/fluent-plugins-nursery/fluent-plugin-concat).
+For a full list of configuration options for `fluent-plugin-concat`, see the [GitHub project documentation](https://github.com/fluent-plugins-nursery/fluent-plugin-concat).

 ###### Example

-The following is an example of a muliline log sent from a deployment on a k8s cluster:
+The following is an example of a multiline log sent from a deployment on a k8s cluster:

 ```shell
 2021-02-08 09:37:51,031 - errorLogger - ERROR - Traceback (most recent call last):